Cujo vs Dojo vs Keezel vs RATtrap vs AKITA vs Bitdefender BOX 2By - 01/21/2018

 At CES 2016, we were able to view two products birthed from crowdfunding campaigns and promising to protect your connected devices.
-While only two were on display, four devices are fighting for the same piece of the pie: Cujo, Keezel, Dojo, and RATtrap.
+Since then, we’ve seen more devices added to the list of those fighting for the same piece of the pie including strong>Cujo, Keezel, Dojo, RATtrap, AKITA, and Bitdefender Box 2.

 On the surface, most internet security devices are the same.
 Almost all of them offer to protect you from hacks, phishing scams, viruses, malware, and other cyber threats.
 But here’s a fact: Every internet security device offers a different level of protection.

 Cujo is a device that plugs into your router using an Ethernet cable.
 It then monitors all the data that comes in and out of your home’s network.
 By doing this, it can easily stop cyber threats from entering your devices through your network and prevent sensitive data from exiting your home network.

 Dojo is quite similar to Cujo.
 It connects to your router using an Ethernet cable, and it also needs to be plugged into an outlet.
 It sits at your network’s gateway, just like Cujo.
 However, it treats your personal data differently.
 It gathers metadata instead of actual data.
 Metadata is general data about data.
 Confusing?
 You’ll hear more about that later.

 Keezel is a wireless device, slightly larger than a computer mouse.
 To use Keezel, you connect it to your home’s Wi-Fi or a public hotspot and it becomes your personal Wi-Fi router.
 Simply connect it to the devices you want to protect, and it protects the devices using VPN technology.

 RATtrap is designed to sit between your modem and your router.
 Like Cujo and Dojo, it monitors traffic and stops potential threats.
 It also blocks malware-infested websites as well as sites which attempt to steal credentials and probe for weaknesses in your home network.